-8.1 Telemetry Considerations
+8.1 TELEMETRY CONSIDERATIONS

-Providing telemetry about remote user devices can present some challenges compared to traditional onpremises deployments.
+Providing telemetry about remote user devices can present some challenges compared to traditional on-premises deployments.
 On-premises deployments often route all traffic through centralized locations which enables a small number of collection points to provide telemetry about all agency traffic.
 If remote users use VPN or VDI for all external access, their telemetry may be provided by the traditional collection infrastructure.
-However, if a remote user can bypass the traditional collection infrastructure when accessing agency services, especially those deployed in cloud environments, or when accessing untrusted services in the web, the agency may need to augment its telemetry collection to maintain visibility in https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/.
+However, if a remote user can bypass the traditional collection infrastructure when accessing agency services, especially those deployed in cloud environments, or when accessing untrusted services in the web, the agency may need to augment its telemetry collection to maintain visibility in accordance with OMB M-21-31.
+When using other data sources to augment the telemetry for remote users, agencies will need to consider the additional information available in these other sources which may enrich their traditional visibility, and the potential privacy impacts they may have.